 Can I use different wording in my Will?

-As long as your wishes are clearly stated in your Will and you have included our charity name and registered charity number this should not be a problem, but always check with your solicitor.
+As long as your wishes are clearly stated in your Will and you have included our charity name and registered charity number, your Executor should have all the information they need, but it’s always a good idea to check with your legal adviser.

 How much does it cost?

 The Home for Life scheme is free.
 However, we simply wouldn’t exist without public donations, and without kind gifts left to us in our supporters’ Wills.That’s why we ask you to consider leaving a gift in your Will, so we can continue our vital work protecting animals from cruelty.

 Cats and dogs are most commonly registered with Home for Life but we also take in other species of animals.
 If you’re looking to place exotic or larger pets, spaces may be limited so please let us know and we can advise.

 In rare instances, it may not be possible to rehome a pet under the Home for Life scheme, for instance if they pose a risk to humans or other animals.
 For more information, please see the Home for Life terms and conditions (PDF144KB).

 Is there a limit to the number of pets you can take?

 No, there isn’t a maximum number of pets.
 However, if you’re looking to send more than five applications at once, then please contact us to discuss your requirements as capacity needs to be taken into consideration.

 What if my family offer to take my pet?